theforeman/foreman_hooks/README.md

 the priority value, so influences where it's done in relation to DNS, DHCP, VM creation and other tasks.

+## Hook failures and rollback

 If a hook fails (non-zero return code), the event is logged.
+For Rails events, execution of other hooks will continue.

 For orchestration events, a failure will halt the action and rollback will occur.
-For Rails events, execution of other hooks will continue.
+If another orchestration action fails, the hook might be called again to rollback its action - in this case the first argument will change as appropriate, so must be obeyed by the script (e.g. a "create" hook will be called with "destroy" if it has to be rolled back later).

 # Copyright